it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 [Delete?
 Overlaps with RABET-V]
 [AMW: We need to strike a balance.
 Automated into a pre-production system which is then submitted to RABET-V?
 Then, manually pushed upon approval?
 What if we allowed them to patch OS and 3rd party components and the verification happens retroactively?]
+[I would be OK with retroactive verification for security related patches ONLY]

 Deploy automated software update tools in order to ensure that third-party software on all systems is running the most recent security updates provided by the software vendor.